idealo/aiven-metadata-prometheus-exporter/README.md

   * Fork this repo, apply your changes and create a PR pointing to this repo and the develop branch
 * If you have any ideas or suggestions, please open an issue and describe your idea or feature request
   * If you have any more generic requests, feel free to open a [discussion](https://github.com/idealo/aiven-metadata-prometheus-exporter/discussions)

+### Building and Testing

+* If you want to contribute to the project, please make sure that
+  * changes compile
+  * tests are green
+  * the changes are reflected on the `/metrics` endpoint

+    $ go build -o bin/aiven-metadata-prometheus-exporter
+    $ go test -v ./...

+    $ export AIVEN_API_TOKEN=MyToken; bin/aiven-metadata-prometheus-exporter
+    $ curl -s localhost:2112/metrics

 ## License